trustoverip/tswg-did-method-webs-specification/spec/core.md

 #### Deactivate

 1. To deactivate a `did:webs` DID, A controller SHOULD execute a KERI event that has the effect of rotating the key(s) to null and continue to publish the DID document and [[ref: KERI event stream]].
-    1. Once the deactivation events have been applied, the controller should regenerate the DID document from the [[ref: KERI event stream]] and republish both documents (did.json and keri.cesr) to the web server, overwriting the existing files.
+    1. Once the deactivation events have been applied, the controller SHOULD regenerate the DID document from the [[ref: KERI event stream]] and republish both documents (did.json and keri.cesr) to the web server, overwriting the existing files.
     1. A controller SHOULD NOT remove the DID folder and files from the web server on which it has been published.
 This is considered to be a bad approach, as those resolving the DID will not be able to determine if the web service is offline or the DID has been deactivated.